davea42/libdwarf-code/CODINGSTYLE.md

 and there the last entry is default: break;
 followed outside the switch by the return for the error case.

+### Singly Linked Lists

+Many places in libdwarf build singly-linked lists.
+And do it without a check for NULL.
+Stephen Macguire, in Writing Solid Code (Microsoft Press, 1993) explains how and why one should do this on page 126.
+We assume it's well known.

 ### Macro Tests Commented